 - 1. Debt & Money Market Instruments

 - 2. Investment in Derivatives

 - 3. Investment in CDMDF

+- 4. Investment in Units issued by REITs & InvITs

 Detailed definition and applicable regulations/guidelines for each instrument shall be included in Section II.

 C. WHAT ARE THE INVESTMENT STRATEGIES?